Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### Polymorphism
 * The ability of an object to take on many forms.
   1. Method overloading: A class can have same named methods but should have distinct input parameters, this functionality is not supported in python.
 As the methods with same name are overwritten by the newer ones.
-Usally other parameters are set to None and are checked throughout using if..else or isinstance() function for achieving the same, but similar thing can be achieved using [multipledispatch](https://github.com/mrocklin/multipledispatch) or [plum](https://github.com/wesselb/plum).
+Usually other parameters are set to None and are checked throughout using if..else or isinstance() function for achieving the same, but similar thing can be achieved using [multipledispatch](https://github.com/mrocklin/multipledispatch) or [plum](https://github.com/wesselb/plum).
   2. Method overriding: Use same named functions but inside different classes.
-Two clases can have same named functions, but the functionality might differ with thier class.
+Two classes can have same named functions, but the functionality might differ with their class.
 ```Python
 ## method overloading
 class MyClass: